KO443/Splunk-power-user-lab-Projects/Creating a Home Dashboard in Splunk with Generated Reports, Managed Tokens, and Interactive Drilldown Panels/README.md

  <p align="center"> Creating Tokens off dashboard

 ****************************************************
-Tokens allow dashboards to accept user input—such as dropdown selections, text fields, or time ranges—and use that input dynamically in searches, panels, and drilldowns.
+Tokens allow dashboards to accept user input such as dropdown selections, text fields, or time ranges and use that input dynamically in searches, panels, and drilldowns.

 I will be continuing from the previous section where i created my Home Dashboard, to create Token off the Dashboard, I first start by
 1. going to edit in the Dashboard then Add input.
 From the Many options in the input dropdown, i added **text** and **submit**, as inputs so when the user enters a text in the field they can also use the subit button.